liqimai/android-heart-rate-monitor/README.md

 * Twitter: http://twitter.com/phishman3579

 Modified by Li Qimai, Dou Quan and Ba Meng.
-We applyed another algorithm, a new UI and refactoring the codes.
+* We applyed another algorithm, a new UI and refactoring the codes.
-This app looks much better now and a more concrete performance and will give the result with a much more short delay.
+* This app looks much better now
+* a more concrete performance
+* give the result with a much more short delay.

 ## Details
 The App uses the PreviewCallback mechanism to grab the latest image from the preview frame.
 It then processes the YUV420SP data and pulls out all the green pixel values.